Brokttv/EAP-GP/README.md

 It checks the basics: no crash, no NaNs, no all-zero (dead) score tensor, and that EAP-GP's runtime is in a sane ballpark relative to EAP-IG (the paper reports ~5x; the test only flags something above 20x, as a loose tripwire rather than a tight bound).
-If any of those fail, there's a real bug, don't proceed to a full experiment.